CodeCraftsmanSandeep/FPGA-Software-Development-Clock_and_Alaram/README.md

 # Designing 24-Hr clock and alarm.

 ## Problem statement:
-Objective:   The aim of this project is to generate a 24 hour clock(depicting hours and minutes) and setting an alarm.
+Objective:   The aim of this project is to generate a 24 hour clock(depicting hours and minutes) and setting an alarm. <br/>
-	      Features of mini project to construct design:
+	      Features of mini project to construct design: <br/>
-	      1) Setting clock to desired time whenever needed.
+	      1) Setting clock to desired time whenever needed. <br/>
-	      2) Clicking second, minute and hours digits after completion of respective cycles.
+	      2) Clicking second, minute and hours digits after completion of respective cycles. <br/>
-	      3) Setting an alarm, alarm rings whenever time is reached.
+	      3) Setting an alarm, alarm rings whenever time is reached. <br/>
-	      4) OFF alarm whenever we want to off alarm.
+	      4) OFF alarm whenever we want to off alarm. <br/>

-## hi namaste:
+## Instroduction:
 Here, a verilog code is written for 24 hour clock along with alarm, this code is simulated using a test bench in VIVADO software and also implemented on ZYBO 7010 .

 ![1](https://github.com/112101011/Designing-24Hr-clock./assets/111628378/25a07a1d-05d1-4db1-87c1-b29f5e75a686)